I Never Told You is a VR documentary series. Season 1 premieres in May 2018.

 We invite volunteers to speak directly into a VR camera as if they are talking to a specific person and say something they've never told them… and then allows users of the experience to become the recipients of those messages.

-The project will be distributed online for Google Cardboard and Gear VR and will also travel the country in a 2-part setup where users can both record their own new messages and experience the existing ones.
+The project will be distributed online and will also travel the country in a 2-part setup where users can both record their own new messages and experience the existing ones.
 Read below for more info about the mission of I Never Told You.

 There are things we wish we’d told loved ones who are now dead.